 Rent some ice skates from The Sportsman Outdoors and Fly Shop and head to Lake San Cristobal.
 A Zamboni clears the ice on the west side of the lake, making it the most beautiful skating destination in all of Colorado.
 Want to stay close to town?
 There’s a small rink behind Armory Hall at 3rd and Bluff streets.

 Dress warmly and view some of the darkest night skies in the U.S. With only 400 residents and the title of “most remote town in the lower 48,” you can bet the stars in Lake City are amazing.
 Head to Windy Point Overlook off Slumgullion Pass for the best views.

 Your professional guide will take you to the Continental Divide, where over 100 miles of groomed trails await.
 Other activities to try on these trails include fat biking, cross-country skiing and snowshoeing.
-Gear rentals are available at the Sportsman Outdoors & Fly Shop and Confluence.
+Gear rentals are available at the Sportsman Outdoors & Fly Shop.

 Ice fishing on Lake San Cristobal, just 4.5 miles from downtown, is super popular.
 Here, bait and jigging are common tactics that result in lake trout — sometimes one too big to fit through the hole.
 Want to extend your trip?
 Set up a hut and stay for a few days.
 Guidance is available at Lake City Sportsman.

-Snag a tasty box lunch at Confluence on your way out of town in the morning.
+Snag a tasty sandwich to-go at Chillin' Internet Coffee Shop & Cafe on your way out of town in the morning.
 Once you’re up on the Continental Divide, you won't be eager to leave.